nuoxuanyuan/Learning-Note/readme.md

 ### 1.1 Random Access Memory <a id="s1_1_1"></a>

-If you like my note, you can give me a star.
-Or if you are learning these too, I would be happy if we can have a discussion.

 In the beginning, people use triggers to make registers.
 But these registers can only keep datas when there is electricity.
 All of the date will lost when the power goes out.